Project Management Training: Raven 13

 • project team leaders

-• project managers and department directors,
+• project managers and department heads,

-• employees executing complex projects,
+• professionals responsible for complex projects,

-Particularly in contexts where:
+Particularly valuable in situations where:

 • projects run alongside day-to-day operations,